bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js208">208.
 Simplify Absolute Path</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program simplifies a given absolute path for a file in Unix-style.
-It takes a string representing the absolute path and simplifies it by resolving any redundant slashes ( // ), parent directory references ( ..), and current directory references (.).
+<p>This program simplifies a given absolute path for a file in Unix-style.
+It takes a
+string representing the absolute path and simplifies it by resolving any redundant slashes ( // ), parent directory references ( ..), and current directory references (.).</p>
 <pre>
 function simplifyAbsolutePath(path) {
 const parts = path.split(7');